Jeremiah Dixon: Death and Legacy

 Jeremiah Dixon is one of the two title characters of Thomas Pynchon's 1997 novel Mason & Dixon.
 The song Sailing to Philadelphia from Mark Knopfler's album of the same name, also refers to Mason and Dixon, and was inspired by Pynchon's book.
 An exhibition about the life and work of Jeremiah Dixon was mounted at the Bowes Museum in Barnard Castle in England in 2013.
-Titled Jeremiah Dixon: Scientist, Surveyor and Stargazer, it was scheduled to run from 27 April to 6 October.
+Titled Jeremiah Dixon: Scientist, Surveyor and Stargazer, it ran from 27 April to 6 October.
 In September 2013, a locomotive operating on the Weardale Railway in County Durham was named after Jeremiah Dixon.
-The locomotive now operates in the Willesden area of northwest London.
+That locomotive now operates in the Willesden area of northwest London.